jaistudy1996/Voting-Machine/README.md

 Example: `CONF cache-false-rate 0.00001`

 ### Voter command
-The voter command contains only the command VOTER.
+The voter command contains only the command `VOTER`.

 ### Vote command
 The vote command begins with the command `VOTE`, followed by the office and the selected